23 Best Southern Recipes to Try in 2021

-Serving a spiral ham for Christmas dinner?
+Serving a spiral ham for dinner?
 These baked beans would be a delicious side dish.

 Southern-Style Shrimp and Grits

 Southerners love grits, and if shrimp is included, that's even better.
-As an appetizer or a main course, this is a lively way to add some seafood to your Christmas Day spread.
+As an appetizer or a main course, this is a lively way to add some seafood to your dinner spread.

 Southern-Style Cornmeal Catfish With Tomato Gravy

-Sure, catfish isn't a traditional Christmas dish.
-But that doesn't mean you can't eat it on December 25!
-And your guests might be happy about the change to the typical menu, too.
+Sure, catfish isn't something everyone enjoys on a regular basis.
+But it's delicious, and your family might be happy about the change to the typical menu.

 Spicy Mashed Sweet Potatoes